cs1302uga/cs1302-ce11/README.md

    ```

-1. In your notes, write your expected output for the four `System.out.println` statements in the code based
+1. In your notes, write your expected output for the five `System.out.println` statements in the code based
    on the diagram you created in the previous step.

 1. Make sure you are in the `cs1302-ce11` directory.
 Write the exact command to: